anikpuranik/Natural-Language-Processing/Sentiment Analysis/README.md

 ### 1. Rule-based Apporach:
 This type of Sentiment analysis is performed by assigning sentiment to each word. and than cummulative score is added for each of the word to infer whether it is positive or negative.
-VADER and TextBlob uses rule-based approach.
+VADER uses rule-based approach.

 Advantages:
 1. This approach is better for dataset of small size.